prvasquez/crc_rstudio_class/training_course.md

 * `2 ^ 3`
 * `4 + 7 * 3 ^ 2` *Hint: Order of operations still applies*
 * `x + x`
+* `x + y`

+These operationals can also be used to make new variables.
+For example, if I wanted the sum of two things to be a new variable `z` I could run this.

+`z <- 4 + 3`

+Now lets say you want the sum of `z` and `x` to be `y`.
+Write a line of code that will create a new variable `y` that is the sum of `x` and `z`.

+### Basic Functions
+Functions are the backbone of using Rstudio efficiently.
+A function is a command that calls upon a already saved set of code that is stored by either Rstudio's base package or a new package that you installed.
+This will reduce the total amount of code that you would need to write and run.
+For example, in the last section if we wanted to sum together 1, 2, and `x`, we could input `1 + 2 + x`.
+However, if we wanted to be fancy and use the `sum()` function, it would look like this `sum(1,2,x)`.
+Go ahead and try that now.